Janengethe/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 * `9-logme.js` - a function that prints the number of arguments already printed and the new argument value.
 * `10-converter.js` - a function that converts a number from base 10 to another base passed as argument.
 * `100-map.js` - a script that imports an array `list` from `100-data.js` and computes a new array.
 [Tips](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map?v=control)
+* `101-sorted.js` - a script that imports a dictionary of occurrences by user id `dict` from `101-data.js` and computes a dictionary of user ids by occurrence.